build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     const webServerRole = new Role(this, "ec2Role", {
       assumedBy: new ServicePrincipal("ec2.amazonaws.com"),
     });

     // IAM policy attachment to allow access to webServerRole.addManagedPolicy(
       ManagedPolicy.fromAwsManagedPolicyName("AmazonSSMManagedInstanceCore")
     );

     webServerRole.addManagedPolicy(
       ManagedPolicy.fromAwsManagedPolicyName("service-role/AmazonEC2RoleforAWSCodeDeploy")
     );
 ```

 Next step is to create a VPC where our EC2 instance will be residing.
-We are creating a VPC with three Public Subnets in this case, so there will be no NAT Gateways to worry about.
+We are creating a VPC with three Public subnets only, so there will be no NAT Gateways, or private subnets.

 ```typescript
     // This VPC has 3 public subnets, and that's it